Mike Manley (athlete)

-Peter Michael Manley (born February 14, 1942) is a retired middle and long-distance runner from the United States.
-He won the gold medal twice in the men's 3.000 metres steeplechase event at the Pan American Games 1971 and 1975.
+Peter Michael Manley (February 14, 1942 - October 28, 2025) was a middle and long-distance runner from the United States.
+He won the gold medal twice in the men's 3000 metres steeplechase event at the Pan American Games 1971 and 1975.

-Manley represented his native country at the 1972 Summer Olympics in Munich, West Germany.
+Manley represented his native country in the steeplechase at the 1972 Summer Olympics in Munich, West Germany, finishing 10th of 13 finishers in a preliminary heat and not advancing to the next round.
 He was the 1969 AAU steeplechase champion while competing for the Southern California Striders, and competed for the University of Wisconsin–Madison and the Oregon Track Club.

-1987 Manley competed in the Legends Mile at Hayward Field.
+In 1987 Manley competed in the Legends Mile at Hayward Field.